Is My Husband an Alcoholic and How Do I Know for Sure?

 - Do social plans increasingly revolve around alcohol availability or avoidance?

+These self-assessment inquiries help identify whether alcohol dependency concerns warrant further evaluation.
+Research shows that family members play a crucial role in both the development and recovery process, making your observations particularly valuable for accurate assessment 2.
 Document specific incidents rather than general impressions, noting frequency, context, and aftermath of drinking episodes to build objective evidence.

 Introduction to the CAGE and Other Validated Tools

 The CAGE questionnaire represents one of the most widely used and validated screening tools for alcohol dependency, offering families a structured approach to evaluate drinking patterns objectively.
+This four-question assessment examines key indicators:

 Two or more positive responses suggest potential alcohol dependency requiring professional evaluation.
 Additional validated instruments include the AUDIT (Alcohol Use Disorders Identification Test) and the Michigan Alcoholism Screening Test (MAST), each providing different perspectives on drinking severity and consequences.
+These tools work best when administered consistently over time, allowing families to track patterns rather than relying on single-point assessments that might miss fluctuating behaviors or seasonal variations in alcohol consumption.

 When and How to Seek a Professional Evaluation